ThinkingBeyond/BeyondQuantum-2026/Sama Alshara and Yeabsera Tariku Taye/README.md

 - *Feature Maps*: A technique, implemented via parameterized circuits, that encodes classical data into quantum states, enabling quantum algorithms to operate in high-dimensional Hilbert spaces which potentially revealing patterns a Classical model may miss.

 ## Methodology
--**Dataset**
+- **Dataset**
 For this study, we decided to evaluate our models in a high-stakes situation, cancer diagnosis.
 We use the University of Wisconsin Breast Cancer Dataset, a widely recognized benchmark in machine learning.
 The dataset consists of 30 features extracted from digitized images of fine needle aspirates (FNA) of breast masses.
 These features describe characteristics of cell nuclei, including radius, texture, smoothness, and compactness.
 This is a binary classification task, where:
-0 represents benign (non-cancerous) tumors
+-0 represents benign (non-cancerous) tumors
-1 represents malignant (cancerous) tumors
+-1 represents malignant (cancerous) tumors
-The dataset contains 569 samples, with a relatively balanced class distribution: 212 Malignant - 357 Benign
+=The dataset contains 569 samples, with a relatively balanced class distribution: 212 Malignant - 357 Benign

--**Prepraration**
+- **Prepraration**
 The first task to complete was actually preparing our dataset to be used.
 1) split into training and testing sets using an 80/20 ratio to ensure reliable model evaluation.
 2) The features were then standardized using StandardScaler, which centers the data and scales it to unit variance so that all features contribute equally to the model.
 3)  Following this, Principal Component Analysis (PCA) was applied to reduce the dimensionality from 30 features to 4 principal components.
 This step preserves the majority of the dataset’s variance (44%, 19%, 9%, 7%) while simplifying the feature space, making it more suitable for later use in the QSVM
--**Classical SVM**
+- **Classical SVM**
 To establish a reference point to compare the QSVM performance with, we first implemented a classical Support Vector Machine (SVM) using an RBF (Radial Basis Function) kernel.
 This model serves as a baseline to see whether Quantum Support Vector Machines (QSVMs) provide any meaningful performance advantage.
 The SVM was trained on the PCA-reduced feature set, with the regularization parameter set to C=10.
 Training time was recorded to allow for runtime comparisons with quantum models.
 After training, predictions were generated on the test set to assess performance.
 Using a classical model as a baseline is essential in this context.
 While quantum machine learning introduces more complex data representations, it is important to determine whether these added complexities directly correlates into measurable improvemnents in performance over well-established classical methods.
 Without this comparison, it would be difficult to assess the practical value of QSVMs.
--**Quantum Scaling**
+- **Quantum Scaling**
-Before applying quantum feature maps, we had to ensure the data was ready to be put in a quantum system.
+-Before applying quantum feature maps, we had to ensure the data was ready to be put in a quantum system.
 The data was scaled using a MinMaxScaler to the range [0,0.5].
 This step is vital when working with quantum circuits, as classical features are encoded into qubits through parameterized rotation gates.
-Since hese rotations are periodic (e.g., rotations differing by multiples of 2π can produce identical quantum states), large or unbounded feature values can lead to different data points being mapped to indistinguishable quantum states.
+=Since hese rotations are periodic (e.g., rotations differing by multiples of 2π can produce identical quantum states), large or unbounded feature values can lead to different data points being mapped to indistinguishable quantum states.
 For example, rotations of π and 3π may encode the same information, reducing the model’s ability to differentiate between inputs.
-By constraining the feature range, we ensure that encoded data points remain distinguishable in the quantum state space, preserving meaningful variation for the model to learn from.
+-By constraining the feature range, we ensure that encoded data points remain distinguishable in the quantum state space, preserving meaningful variation for the model to learn from.
-This step proved to be a make or break step in building QSVMs (or any Quantum-Classical hybrid algorithm).
+=This step proved to be a make or break step in building QSVMs (or any Quantum-Classical hybrid algorithm).
 Without quantum scaling, model performance dropped significantly, reaching an accuracy of approximately 0.56, essentially no better than a coin flip.
 This highlights the sensitivity of quantum models to proper data encoding and reinforces the importance of careful preprocessing in quantum machine learning.
--**ZZ & Z Feature Map (Built-in)**
+- **ZZ & Z Feature Map (Built-in)**
 After preparing the data and applying quantum scaling, we constructed Quantum Support Vector Machines (QSVMs) using built-in feature maps from Qiskit.
 These feature maps define how classical data is encoded into quantum states and play a central role in model performance.
 We focused on two feature maps: Z feature maps and ZZ feature maps.
 The Z feature map uses single-qubit rotation gates (specifically RZ gates) to encode each feature independently.
 Each input feature controls the rotation of a single qubit, meaning the resulting representation captures only individual feature contributions, with no interactions between them.